Welcome to today's edition of the Rush 24-7 podcast.

 This is an illustration.

-I have always thought that on balance an informed, educated, participating American populace will get what it wants.
+I have always thought that on balance, an informed, educated, participating American populace will get what it wants.

-There are exceptions to this, of course, but I'll tell you what, the Senate was going to run ref shot over what anybody in the country wanted.
+There are exceptions to this, of course, but I'll tell you what, the Senate was going to run refshod over what anybody in the country wanted, and it's clear what happened.

-In addition to the fact that they saw whole bunches of new voters, but senators in both parties.
+In addition to the fact that they saw whole bunches of new voters, senators in both parties, and I think they saw an opportunity to grow government and make it even bigger.

-As I said earlier, the moderate elitist Republicans, the country club blue blooders, were doing everything they could in the Senate bill on immigration to destroy conservatism.
+And at the same time, and make no mistake about this too, as I said earlier, the moderate elitist Republicans, the country club blueblooders, were doing everything they could in the Senate bill on immigration to destroy conservatism.

-That's why there's enmity for the so-called Christian right and so forth, and there was they had a lot of things that were motivating them in this bill, but I also think there was pandering.
+And they had a lot of things that were motivating them in this bill, but I also think there was pandering.

-I think the oh wow, they they misinterpreted the protests.
+I think, oh, they misinterpreted the protests.

 They thought the protests were a bigger indication of public sentiment than your opinion on this.